Climate change

 Climate change and public health fact sheet (Public Health Agency of Canada)

-Understanding the health effects of climate change (Health Canada)
+Understanding the health effects of climate change (Government Canada)

 Carbon footprint calculator (Carbon Footprint)